lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 This function is part of the [LSP25-ExecuteRelayCall] specification, with additional requirements as follows.

+- The Key Manager's address MUST be used for the `<Implementation address>` in the LSP25 [**Signature Format**](./LSP-25-ExecuteRelayCall.md#signature-format) when generating signature for execute relay calls.
-- The address of the signer recovered from the signature MUST have the right permissions to execute the `payload`.
+- The address of the signer recovered from the signature MUST have the right permissions to execute the calldata `payload`.
 - The event `PermissionsVerified` MUST be emitted after verifying the permissions of the signer address recovered.

 #### executeRelayCallBatch